dsiufl/www.dsiufl.org-2016/README.md

 existing files and edit it.
 Sort order is controlled by the sort variable, not the file name.

+## Gallery

+Images should be placed in `img/gallery` and 650x350 px.
+For each image, a Markdown file should be created in `_gallery/` with information about the image.
+Copy and update one of the existing files.
+Keep the images and Markdown files named the same to make it easier to match them up when maintaining the site.

+Images are sorted by the eventDate parameter with the newest first.

 ### Managing Google calendar
 dsiufl@gmail.com
 Any events with "Events" tag would be shown on the calendar section.